WiseLibs/better-sqlite3/docs/api.md

 ### .checkpoint([*databaseName*]) -> *this*

-Runs a [WAL mode checkpoint](https://www.sqlite.org/wal.html) on all attached databases (including the `main` database).
+Runs a [WAL mode checkpoint](https://www.sqlite.org/wal.html) on all attached databases (including the main database).

 Unlike [automatic checkpoints](https://www.sqlite.org/wal.html#automatic_checkpoint), this method executes a checkpoint in "RESTART" mode, which ensures a complete checkpoint operation even if other processes are using the database at the same time.
 You only need to use this method if you are accessing the database from multiple processes at the same time.

+```js
+setInterval(() => db.checkpoint(), 30000).unref();
+```

 If `databaseName` is provided, it should be the name of an attached database (or `"main"`).
 This causes only that database to be checkpointed.

 If the checkpoint fails, an `Error` is thrown.

-```js
-setInterval(() => db.checkpoint(), 30000).unref();
-```

 ### .register([*options*], *function*) -> *this*

 TODO: support window functions
-TODO: options at the end?
+TODO: options at the end, optional string "name" option at the start
 TODO: new docs

 TODO: implement custom collating sequences